• Skip to secondary menu

 Do you Plan to Make Them Change Straight After School?

 School uniform that is warn until bedtime is likely to end up dirtier than school uniform that is removed straight after school, particularly if they eat dinner in it.
 If you’re keen to buy less uniform and not wash it more than once a week then you might want to consider a policy of changing straight after school.
-They don’t have to have a clean outfit after school everyday, as they’ll only wear it for a few hours, you might want to allocate an outfit each week for after school wear.
+They don’t have to have a clean outfit after school everyday, as they’ll only wear it for a few hours.
+You might want to allocate an outfit each week for after school wear.

 You won’t need the same number of every items so below we’ll consider how much you need of each item.